MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-chat-auth-settings.md

 ### Add authentication to chat widget

 1. Open the chat widget to which you want to add authentication and do one of the following steps:
-   - In Customer Service admin center or Omnichannel admin center (deprecated), go to the **Behaviors** tab.
+   - In Customer Service admin center or Omnichannel admin center app, go to the **Behaviors** tab.

 2. In the **Authentication settings** box, browse and select the chat authentication record.